Marijonas Mikutavičius: Career

-In 2004, a Lithuanian music recording company "Intervid" released his album Pasveikinkit vieni kitus (Greeting Each Other), which included two versions of "Trys Milijonai".
+In 2004, the Lithuanian record label Intervid released his album Pasveikinkit vieni kitus (Greet Each Other), which included two versions of Trys Milijonai.
 This album reached the platinum award for sales in Lithuania (sold 20,000 copies early in 2004 and more than 30,000 copies by 2005).
 In February and March 2005, saw a controversy in the media, which arose from the rumors that Mikutavičius apparently, unilaterally sold the rights of the song for five years to "Intervid".